 He had just received a phone call about an unexpected roadblock between Aguas Azul and San Cristobal.

-He didn’t have any solid information about the roadblock.
+The driver didn’t have any solid information about the roadblock.
 Regardless, he did have a set solution.
 We had to choose whether we wanted to return to Palenque at the end of the day or we wanted to travel to San Cristobal on our own.
 Option 2 wouldn’t be difficult, he assured us.
 We would just have to catch a few collectivos to get there.

 The perfect tourist trap